 Penalty: $10 000.

-39. Terms of provision of assistance by the Authority
+39. Terms of provision of assistance by Authority

 (1) In this section —

 assisted person means a person or body to whom financial assistance is provided under this Act.

 (2) Subject to this Act, any financial assistance provided by the Authority under this Act is to be provided on such terms and conditions as are agreed between the Authority and the assisted person.